EHRI/docs/docs/nn-sites/github/index.rst

         date: 2023-12-11
         ---

-        This is my news item.
+        This is my news item, about a thing that has happened, or will happen.

    Some things to watch out for here: